safespring/web/content/blogg/2022-03-terraform-module.md

 should be used to be explicit about the number of resources to be created.
 ```

-However it can be done by wrapping one of the two into its own (local) module.
+However it can be done by wrapping one of them into its own module.
 let's say we create the following local module in a directory named
 `./a-set-of-instances`: